Ayub-Begimkulov/retransition/README.md

 ### Important note about move transition

-When you use `<TransitionGroup>`, it assumes that you want to have move transition.
+When you use `<TransitionGroup>`, it assumes that you want to have a move transition.
 As a result, `moveClass` will be added to children, whenever they change their position.
-But if the styles for it don't have transition, it won't get removed (unlike with the `<Transition>` component, that removes classes if the transition/animation not defined).
+But if the styles for it don't have a transition, it won't get removed (unlike with the `<Transition>` component, which removes classes if the transition/animation is not defined).
 Because `<TransitionGroup>` doesn't check whether each child has transition or not, since it could be a performance bottleneck (for large lists).
-Therefor if you don't plan to have a move transition and don't wont unnecessary classes on your elements - pass `moveTransition="none"`.
+Therefore if you don't plan to have a move transition and don't want unnecessary classes on your elements - pass `moveTransition="none"`.

 <!-- prettier-ignore -->
 ```jsx